 The parotid gland is the largest of the salivary glands.

 Copyright © Nucleus Medical Media, Inc.

-The surgery is done to: Remove a tumor in the glandRemove lymph nodes that could be cancerousTreat recurrent infections in the gland
+The surgery is done to: Remove a tumor in the glandRemove lymph nodes that could be cancerousTreat recurrent inflammation or infections in the gland

-Problems from the procedure are rare, but all procedures have some risk.
-Your doctor will review potential problems, like: Numbness of the face and earDamage to the nerve that controls the movement of muscles in your faceSaliva drainage—Saliva may pool in the upper neck after surgery.
+Problems from the procedure can happen.
+Your doctor will review potential problems, like: Numbness of the face and ear, that may persistDamage to the nerve that controls the movement of muscles in your faceSaliva drainage—Saliva may pool in the upper neck after surgery.
 It may also drain through the incision after it has been closed.
 This is temporary.Frey’s syndrome—This happens when salivary nerve fibers grow into the sweat glands.
-While eating, some people may notice sweating on the side of the face where the surgery was done.Fistula—This is an abnormal connection that may occur between the mouth, nose, throat, or skin.InfectionBleedingScarringSwelling of your airway
+While eating, some people may notice sweating on the side of the face where the surgery was done.Fistula—This is an abnormal connection between 2 structures.InfectionBleedingScarringSwelling of your airway

 Before the surgery, your doctor may: Do a physical exam and review your medical history

 Talk to you about any medications, herbs, and dietary supplements that you may be taking—You may be asked to stop taking some medications up to 1 week before the procedure.

 Be sure that you have a ride to and from the hospital the day of your surgery.